Ewogijk/runeOS/CONTRIBUTING.md

 # Contributing to runeOS

-First of, Welcome and thanks for taking the time to contribute to runeOS!
+Welcome and thanks for taking the time to contribute to runeOS!

 Please take a moment to review this document before starting to contribute.
 It is mostly a collection of guidelines that intend to make working on the project easier for everyone.
-Feel free to propose changes to the document in a pull request.

 ### Table of Contents